 In general, if you conform to the principles of the Web Content Accessibility Guidelines (WCAG) 2.1, you are doing your part towards making your content more accessible for all audiences, including those who are differently abled.

 To keep up to date with accessibility, consider becoming a champion of Global Accessibility Awareness Day (the 3rd Thursday of each May).
-You can also follow us on our social media channels - LinkedIn, Facebook, Twitter or Instagram - or subscribe to our Blog, as we share web accessibility tips and information.

 At Better Impact, we take accessibility standards seriously.
 We strive for WCGA 2.1 AA compliance when making decisions about the development of our software solutions.
 We’re committed to including accessibility improvements with each software upgrade released.
 Explore our software by visiting your regional Better Impact website: USA, Canada, UK, Australia, New Zealand or Ireland.